-Webster wrote Parachute Infantry a short time after his stint as a paratrooper in World War II, relying on his letters home and recollections he penned right after his discharge, making his memoir much closer to the war than most such works.
-With its abundant dialogue, charged descriptions of places and events, and deft evocation of emotions, Webster’s narrative resonates with the immediacy of a gripping novel.
+Webster went on to see considerable action in the next two years, serving as a combat infantryman in the campaign through northwest Europe, during which he was twice wounded.
+He wrote Parachute Infantry a short time after the war, relying on his letters home and recollections he penned right after his discharge, making his memoir much closer to the war than most such works.
+With its abundant dialogue, charged descriptions of places and events, and skillful evocation of emotions, Webster’s narrative resonates with the immediacy of a gripping novel.

 Stephen E. Ambrose (1936-2002), was Boyd Professor of History at the University of New Orleans and author of many biographies and histories, including D-day, June 6, 1944: The Climactic Battle of World War II and Upton and the Army.

 “David Webster’s vivid description of D-Day and the days that followed merits a place among the classic accounts of men in battle.”—Page Smith